SkygearIO/features/features/285-design-webhooks/design.md

 ## Mutations

-Some BEFORE event types allow web-hook handler to request mutation on entities (e.g. user) before committing to database.
+BEFORE events allow web-hook handler to request mutation on some fields before committing to database.

 Web-hook handler cannot request mutation if the operation is disallowed.
 Web-hook handler should indicate the mutations to perform through its response,